YongoDavid/DEMO-2024-JULY/README.md

 i will fix this system data issues right now and try to clear out somethings to fee up more system space.

 July-13
+I am sooo annoyed , my system data has been taking too much of my space and because of that i cant code with VS code.